docker/docs/engine/cc-ee-node-activation.md

 title: CE-EE Node Activate
 ---

-The Docker Enterprise Engine for Docker `18.09` release introduces a new feature called CE-EE Node Activate, which allows a user to perform an in-place seamless activation of the EE feature-set on an existing CE node through the Docker Command Line Interface (CLI) without a re-install.
+The Docker Engine release `18.09` release introduces a new feature called CE-EE Node Activate, which allows a user to perform an in-place seamless activation of the EE feature-set on an existing CE node through the Docker Command Line Interface (CLI) without a re-install.

 CE-EE node activate will apply a license, and if you aren't already running the Enterprise engine, and switch the Docker engine to the enterprise engine binary.